 Like the Dyson Pure Humidify + Cool and the Sharp FXJ80UW, the Sensibo Pure comes with its own app too.
 Not only is it compatible with iOS and Android, but you can also use Siri, Alexa, and Google Assistant either to control it or monitor the air quality.
 It syncs up to your phone or tablet over a 2.4GHz Wi-Fi connection.
 After signing up for an account, the app holds your hand through a quick and painless process.
-Coupled with its trademarked Pure Boost technology—designed to wipe out even the tiniest of contaminated air particles—the Sensibo Pure gets the job done right, without asking you to plop down your whole stimulus check or tax return on it.
+Coupled with its trademarked Pure Boost technology—designed to wipe out even the tiniest of contaminated air particles—the Sensibo Pure gets the job done right, without asking you to plop down all your Christmas money on it.

 It’s out of stock on Amazon as of this writing, but in an email to The Inventory, the company said, “We expect new stock arrival in amazon in a couple of days.”